TaureHorn/over-the-wire_wargames/bandit.md

 ```
 nmap -p 31000-32000 localhost
 ```
 these commands return a list of ports.
-Connect to each port with `ncat --ssl localhost $port` and submit the current level password.
+Connect to each port with `ncat --ssl localhost <port>` and submit the current level password.
 One of them will return a correct answer.
 When the right one is found, the command may be re-run to write the return data to a file.
 ```
-ncat --ssl localhost $correct_port > sshkey
+ncat --ssl localhost <correct_port> > sshkey

 ```
 NOTE: this returns a private ssh key.
 In order for this to be functional, it must have its file permissinons altered.
 A simple `chmod 400 sshkey` will allow it to be used.